 Depreciation is recognized using the straight-line method over the estimated useful life of the item of property, plant and equipment.
 Depreciation is discontinued when the residual value is equal to or greater than the net carrying value of a depreciable asset.
 The residual value of an asset is the estimated amount that would be currently obtained from the disposal of the asset, after deducting the estimated costs of disposal, if the asset were already of the age and in the condition expected at the end of its useful life.

-The applicable depreciation periods are as follows:
+The applicable depreciation period for the furniture and equipment is 1 to 20 years.
+Depreciation methods, residual values and estimates of useful lives are reviewed at the end of each reporting period, with the effect of any changes being accounted for on a prospective basis.